Skip to Main Content

 Why Use A Database?

-Search a database to find journal, magazine, or newspaper articles.
-Some databases also provide access to other materials such as dissertations, book chapters, books, datasets, sound recordings, videos, etc.
+A database allows you to look for articles in many different journals at one time.
+Some databases also provide access to additional materials such as dissertations, book chapters, books, datasets, magazines, newspapers. sound recordings, videos, etc.

 • If the full text of an article is not available within a database, try one of these three ways to figure out if the library has the journal or call the Research Help Desk at 405-325-4142 for assistance.